akshshar/openr-vagrant/README.md

 </pre>
 </div>

-The provisioning scripts set up the ip addresses on the connecing ports of rtr1 and rtr2.
+The provisioning scripts set up the ip addresses on the connecting ports of rtr1 and rtr2.
 The Vagrantfile uses a pre-built Vagrant box located [here](https://app.vagrantup.com/ciscoxr/boxes/openr-xr_ubuntu/versions/1.0.0)
-{: .notice--info}

 Once the devices are up, issue a `vagrant ssh rtr1` and `vagrant ssh rtr2` in separate terminals and start open/R (The run scripts added to each node will automatically detect the interfaces and start discovering each other).